How to Prepare for College

 Talk to your future roommates in advance.
-Perhaps chat a bit on Facebook or have a phone conversation to get a general feel for the other person.
-It is a great idea to also discuss some ground rules, for example how the chores will be divided up and if the cost of groceries will be shared or not.
+Perhaps chat on Facebook or have a phone conversation to get a general feel for the other person.
+It is a great idea to also discuss some ground rules, for example, how the chores will be divided up and if the cost of groceries will be shared or not.
 Who will be in charge of paying the utilities?
-Talking things over will help you get to know one another plus set guidelines as to what is acceptable or not.
+Talking things over will help you get to know one another and set guidelines for what is acceptable or not.

 Did or Do you live off or on campus?

 When it comes to school books, you can save a substantial amount of money by purchasing books online; this makes it much easier to compare and see which vendors offer the most competitive prices.
 It's a brilliant idea to buy used books from other students.
 Both of these methods are more cost-effective instead than purchasing brand new books

 Decide if you will need a car or if you'll be using a bike or scooter taking the bus or walking.
 If you live in a dorm, this won't be as much of an issue, but if you live off-campus, you might want to keep a car.
 If having your car isn't an option, you may opt to bike and use public transportation as needed.
 In this case, make sure you have a place to keep your bike at.